-Ganesh Chaturthi or Vinayaka Chaturthi is a popular Hindu festival that celebrates the bird of Lord Ganesha.
-Huge processions carrying a statue of Lord Ganesha is a common practice on this day.
+Ganesh Chaturthi or Vinayaka Chaturthi is a popular Hindu festival that celebrates the birth of Lord Ganesha.
+There are huge processions held, carrying a statue of Lord Ganesha this day.

 |Wednesday||31 August 2022||Ganesh Chaturthi|

 |Wednesday||23 August 2028||Ganesh Chaturthi|

 Ganesh Chaturthi / Ganesh Puja is majorly a national festival, which is marked with the installation of Ganesh clay idols both publicly and privately.
 The festival celebrates Lord Vinayaka or Ganesh as the God of new beginnings and remover of hurdles.
 Lord Ganesh is worshipped for prosperity and knowledge.

 Ganesh is known by the names Heramba, Ekadanta, Ganapati, Vinayaka and Pillaiyar.
 Ganesh Chaturthi / Ganesh Puja is one of the widely celebrated Hindu festivals in the country.
 The blessings of Lord Ganesha are invoked at religious ceremonies.
 Lord Vinayaka is known as the fortune giver and one who can assist to avoid natural calamities.
 He is also the patron god of traveling.
 Lord Vinayaka is portrayed with an elephant’s head on a human body.
 According to Hindu customs, Lord Ganesh is the son of Lord Shiva and Goddess Parvati.

 How is Ganesh Chaturthi / Ganesh Puja Celebrated?